-Any proposals that a shareholder wishes to have included in the Bank's proxy statement for the 2013 annual meeting of shareholders, including, without limitation, any nomination of a director who the shareholder is entitled to elect, must be received by the Secretary of the Bank at Calle 50 and Aquilino de la Guardia, P.O.
-Box 0819-08730, Panama City, Republic of Panama, no later than January 14, 2013.
+Any proposals that a shareholder wishes to have included in the Bank's Proxy Statement for the 2015 annual meeting of shareholders, including, without limitation, any nomination of a director who the shareholder is entitled to elect, must be received by the Secretary of the Bank at Torre V, Business Park, Avenida La Rotonda, Urb.
+Costa del Este, P.O.
+Box 0819-08730, Panama City, Republic of Panama, no later than January 13, 2015.
 In the event the proposal includes a nomination for a directorship, it must include material background information relating to the nominee to allow the Nomination and Compensation Committee to evaluate the nominee.